Dreamlinerm/Winget-export-js/README.md

 # Winget-export-to-bat
+Export Winget list to executable file.

-Generate a bat file to reinstall all currently installed programs with winget.
+Generates a bat file to reinstall all currently installed programs with winget.
 ## Usage

 ```bash